plastic-waste-database/RGB-and-RGNIR-Plastic-Waste-Database/README.md

 Please cite these papers:

+1) "RGB and RGNIR Image Dataset for Machine Learning in Plastic Waste Detection."
+You can find this article at https://doi.org/10.1016/j.dib.2025.111524.
-1) "On-Shore Plastic Waste Detection with YOLOv5 and RGB-Near-Infrared Fusion: A State-of-the-Art Solution for Accurate and Efficient Environmental Monitoring."
+2) "On-Shore Plastic Waste Detection with YOLOv5 and RGB-Near-Infrared Fusion: A State-of-the-Art Solution for Accurate and Efficient Environmental Monitoring."
 You can find this article at https://doi.org/10.3390/bdcc7020103.
-2) "A review of hyperspectral imaging-based plastic waste detection state-of-the-arts."
+3) "A review of hyperspectral imaging-based plastic waste detection state-of-the-arts."
 This article can be accessed at http://doi.org/10.11591/ijece.v13i3.pp3407-3419.
-3) "A Comparison of RGB and RGNIR Color Spaces for Plastic Waste Detection Using The YOLOv5 Architecture."
+4) "A Comparison of RGB and RGNIR Color Spaces for Plastic Waste Detection Using The YOLOv5 Architecture."
 You can find this article at https://doi.org/10.1109/IICAIET55139.2022.9936771.

 Thank you for considering our dataset.